Abusive Offshore Tax Avoidance Schemes - Talking Points

 10. Related-party loans

-- Taxpayers may utilize a variety of devices to conceal transfers of money or other property to a foreign entity, where the income it generates may be hidden.
+Taxpayers may utilize a variety of devices to conceal transfers of money or other property to a foreign entity, where the income it generates may be hidden.
 The simplest method of diverting income is sending skimmed income to an offshore account or entity.
-Other methods used to transfer money or other property offshore include the use of payments disguised as deductible expenses (for example, rents or purchases) that are paid to entities controlled by the taxpayer and generally located in a tax haven jurisdiction.
+Other methods used to transfer money or other property offshore include the use of payments disguised as deductible expenses (for example, rents or purchases) paid to entities controlled by the taxpayer and generally located in a tax haven jurisdiction.

-- Taxpayers may fabricate sales of property to a foreign entity that they control, perhaps in exchange for a note of which they do not expect repayment.
+Taxpayers may fabricate sales of property to a foreign entity that they control, perhaps in exchange for a note for which they do not expect repayment.
 This gets title to the property - and its future earnings - offshore.
 In some cases, taxpayers may purchase nonexistent equipment from a tax haven corporation controlled by a related entity.
 Taxpayers then often improperly claim depreciation on payments really made to themselves.

-- Once money or title to property is moved offshore, the taxpayer can continue to manage it with ease using sophisticated means of communication and funds transfers.
+Once money or title to property is moved offshore, the taxpayer continues to manage it with ease using sophisticated means of communication and funds transfers.
 Some tax haven banks, trust companies, attorneys, and accountants operate virtual factories making false documents to create paper trails to confound auditors.
 A taxpayer or his foreign representative can easily create front corporations inside or outside the United States to carry out the taxpayer's instructions.
 For example, one offshore banker explained how his bank could credit checks made payable to U.S. dummy corporations to a customer's offshore account.
 These dummy corporations are set up for that purpose so that the checks would clear through the offshore bank's correspondent account at a U.S. bank with no evidence the funds were credited elsewhere.

 - Some of the most popular methods of repatriating funds include: